Access the Future of SEO Analytics with Google Analytics 4

 - It’s also helpful to work backward to understand what events you should be tracking.
 Follow your user journeys from top-of-funnel to conversion and consider the events that are necessary to capture this data.

-- Consider event tracking limitations and competing priorities across your organization when finalizing the list of custom events to collect.
+- Consider and competing priorities across your organization when finalizing the list of custom events to collect.

 Don’t forget to check your GA4 settings